j1sk1ss/CordellCompiler/docs/README.md

 ptr str b = "Hello world";
 ```

-# Semntic static checker
+# Semantic static checker
 CPL uses an inbuild static analyzator for the code checking before the compilation.
+For example, such an analyzator helps programmer to work with the code like below:
 ```cpl
 {
     function foo() => i32 { return 1; }